 The 2018 Farm Bill has changed hemp history.
 It’s projected that by 2025, the industrial hemp market will be worth over $26 million.
-Needless to say, there’s never been a better time to learn about hemp and everything the plant entails…which just so happens to be a lot.
+Thus, there’s never been a better time to learn about hemp and everything the plant entails…which just so happens to be a lot.

-The National Advisory in Hemp and CBD (NAIHC) contends that there are over 25,000 products that can be made from hemp!
-Did you know that hemp was once such an integral part of American society it was considered illegal not to grow it?
-Hemp was only made illegal because of its relation to marijuana; the new Farm Bill has reversed that decision and will allow Hemp to re-enter the market, stronger than ever before.
+The National Advisory in Hemp and CBD (NAIHC) contends that there are over 25,000 products that can be created from hemp!
+Did you know that hemp was once such a significant part of American society it was considered illegal not to grow it?
+Hemp was only made illegal because of its relation to marijuana; the new Farm Bill has overturned that decision and will allow hemp to re-enter the market, stronger than ever before.

-What better way to learn about the wildly popular plant than by expanding your knowledge with a good book?
+What better way to learn about the wildly popular plant than by reading a good book about it?

 There are quite a few hemp books to choose from that offer a world of information about the multi-purpose plant.
-Following are 5 of the best hemp books out there, each offering a different understanding of the plant that some say could just save the world.
+Below are 5 of the best hemp books out there, each offering a different understanding of the special plant.

 Top 5 Books for Anyone Interested in Hemp

 Written by Jack Herer over the period of twelve years beginning in 1973, The Emperor Wears No Clothes has gained somewhat of a cult following.
-Perhaps the most famous book on hemp ever written, it’s one that helped jumpstart the hemp movement in the 1980s after it was published in 1985.
+Perhaps the most famous book ever written about hemp, it’s one that helped kickstart the hemp movement in the 1980s after it was published in 1985.

-The timing of The Emperor Wears No Clothes first release coincided with the Reagan “Just Say No” era when hemp was shrouded in myth by the American public and deemed a dangerous plant that produced psychoactive marijuana.
-Needless to say, this is one of the most groundbreaking hemp books ever written, one that exposed the truth and offered an alternative approach to decades of skewed stereotypes.
+The timing of The Emperor Wears No Clothes first release coincided with the Reagan “Just Say No” era when hemp was shrouded in misinformation by the American public and was deemed a dangerous plant that only produced psychoactive marijuana.
+Needless to say, this is one of the most groundbreaking hemp books ever written–– it exposed the truth and offered an alternative approach to decades of skewed stereotypes.